-The Selection Official may consider program balance of funds distribution and needs of the technical programs.
+The Selection Official may consider program balance of funds distribution, needs of the technical programs, and the applicant's performance under prior DOE SBIR/STTR awards including timely submittal of all reports.

 B. REVIEW AND SELECTION PROCESS

 MERIT REVIEW

 Phase II applications will be subject to a detailed technical evaluation by experts, both inside and outside the Government.
 The DOE will not fund any application for which there are significant weaknesses identified with respect to any of the three evaluation criteria, as determined by the review process.
 In addition, because the DOE supports only high quality research and development, applications will be considered candidates for funding only if they receive the highest rating with respect to at least two of the three criteria.
 In addition, Phase IIB applications will be considered candidates for funding only if they receive the highest rating for the impact criterion.